-How to Start a Fire in an Open Fireplace
+How to Start a Fire in a Fireplace

 One of the first things to consider when learning how to build a fire in an open fireplace are the varied fireplace configurations.
 The three most common configurations are: